deandreee/electron_ml_nn_research/README.md

 ## Data

 For quick demo purposes, I've included a small SQLite data sample (in `data_demo`) with BTC/ETH/XRP 1m candles from 2018-03-01 to 2018-09-01.

+## Platforms Compatability

+Should work on Unix like systems (OSX included).
+Haven't had time to test with too many though.
+Sorry Windows users, this requires custom ./init/run.sh.